CAVED123/Bayesian-Graph-Neural-Networks-for-Molecular-Property-Prediction/README.md

-# Molecular Property Prediction
+# Bayesian Molecular Property Prediction

-This repository contains message passing neural networks for molecular property prediction as described in the paper [Analyzing Learned Molecular Representations for Property Prediction](https://pubs.acs.org/doi/abs/10.1021/acs.jcim.9b00237) and as used in the paper [A Deep Learning Approch to Antibiotic Discovery](https://www.cell.com/cell/fulltext/S0092-8674(20)30102-1).
+This repo contains Bayesian message passing neural networks for molecular property prediction.
+The base architecture is described in the paper [Analyzing Learned Molecular Representations for Property Prediction](https://pubs.acs.org/doi/abs/10.1021/acs.jcim.9b00237).
+We apply the following methods to the base model:
+- A variational GP in place of the final readout layer
+- MC Dropout
+- SWA-Gaussian
+- Stochastic Gradient Langevin Dynamics
+- Bayes by Backprop
+- Bayes by Backprop + depth uncertainty

+NOTE: THIS README IS UNDER DEVELOPMENT AND WILL BE FINALISED ON 5TH OCTOBER.

 **Website:** A web prediction interface with some trained chemprop models is available at [chemprop.csail.mit.edu](chemprop.csail.mit.edu).